-1. 49% of the common shares and 100% of the Class B shares of Main Street 1549 Proprietary Limited ("Main Street 1549"), which holds a 10% participating interest in Block 11B/12B offshore the Republic of South Africa ("Block 11B/12B").
+49% of the common shares and 100% of the Class B shares of Main Street 1549 Proprietary Limited ("Main Street 1549"), which holds a 10% participating interest in Block 11B/12B offshore the Republic of South Africa ("Block 11B/12B").
 The remaining 51% of the common shares of Main Street 1549 are held by Arostyle Investments (RF) (Proprietary) Limited.
 Block 11B/12B is operated by Total E&P South Africa BV, which holds a 45% participating interest with partners Qatar Petroleum International Upstream LLC and CNR International (South Africa) Limited holding 25% and 20%, respectively.
-On October 22, 2020, Africa Energy completed two definitive agreements that allow the Company to increase its effective interest in Block 11B/12B from 4.9% to 10%.
-The Block 11B/12B joint venture partnership drilled the Brulpadda-1AX and Luiperd-1X wells in 2019 and 2020, respectively.
 The investment in Main Street 1549 is treated as an equity investment and a financial asset for accounting purposes.
+2. In May of 2023, the Company issued a notice of withdrawal in respect to its participation in Block 2B offshore South Africa.
+Prior to this notice of withdrawal, Africa Energy held a 27.5% participating interest in Block 2B offshore the Republic of South Africa.